-Top 10 Fears Students Face Before Starting College
+Top 10 Fears Students Face Before Starting College: Asked By Students and Answered by Psychology Professionals

 1. Did I pick the right major?
 If not, how easy is it to change?

-Picking a major does not cement your academic trajectory; there are tweaks and additions that can support your work interests and identity as you evolve.
+Picking a major does not cement an academic trajectory; there are tweaks and additions that can support work interests and identity as your student evolves.
 Additionally, most colleges do not require students to select a major until the end of sophomore year.
+It is important to go into college with a plan, meet regularly with advisors, career counselors, and mentors to ensure you students are on the right track when it comes to aligning skills and interests with their major.

 a.
 Does my college major define my future?

-Selecting a college and subsequently, a course of study offers core skills that are applicable in a number of fields.
+Selecting a college and subsequently, a course of study offers core skills that are applicable in several fields.
 When considering professional writing, communications, journalism, or marketing, for example, the core essentials exist within each of these majors but can be applied to varied industries.
-Think about who you want to work for and then work backward on the type of major you are most interested in that will help you land your best first job and select a requisite major that aligns.
+Students should think about who they want to work for and then work backward on the type of major they are most interested in.
+This will help them land their best first job and select a requisite major that aligns.

 b.
 Will I be able to find internships and jobs during and after college?

-Leveraging summers 1, 2, and 3 to the best of your ability will help provide you with the insights that you need about specific industries and jobs.
-During the summer between first and second year, start with a general internship that aligns with your major, the next summer, engage in an internship that is industry specific, and then align your final internship with an area you want to be hired for in your first job.
-If you don’t identify and reflect on the process, a single internship may not be enough to provide the career clarity you seek.
+Leveraging summers 1, 2, and 3 to the best of your student’s ability will help provide them with the insights needed about specific industries and jobs.
+During the summer between the first and second year, students should start with a general internship that aligns with their major, the next summer, engage in an internship that is industry-specific, and then align the final internship with an area they want to be hired for in their first job.
+If students don’t identify and reflect on the process, a single internship may not be enough to provide the career clarity they seek.

 When looking for internships, start local then think global.
-In other words, look for local companies and opportunities on campus and then start to cast a net to a wider audience like an international company like Deloitte or Accenture as an example.
+In other words, look for local companies and opportunities on campus and then start to cast a net to a wider audience like an international company like Deloitte or Accenture, for example.

 2. Will I find good friends?
 What can I expect my social life to be?
 How do I best keep in touch with old friends while making time to establish new relationships?